 "Merlin's saggy ball, Prongs!
 She is so cute!
 Hello there, I'm your godfather!"
 Sirius said excitedly while looking at his best mate's daughter.

 "Sirius Black, not cursing in front of the baby!"

 "Congratulations, Lily, James.
 She is truly beautiful, and she has Lily eyes, which are incredible.
 She is going to be very popular with the boys," Remus said, smiling at the reaction of both James and Sirius.
 As if he had just said the unforgivable words.
 The thought of it was horrible for James.
 He would never allow it, and Sirius was on the same mind.

 "Thank you, Remus," Lily replied with a smile.

-"Peter, come and look at her," James said, as the fourth person of the Marauders approached the baby slowly.
-Peter gave a slight smile, but watching those eyes was enough to make him shiver.
+"Peter, come and look at her," James said as the fourth person of the Marauders approached the baby slowly.
+Peter smiled slightly, but watching those eyes was enough to make him shiver.